-- a bank statement showing your name and the account details where the payment will be made.
+- a bank statement showing your name and address for the account where the payment will be made.
 To validate your bank account details, we need to share relevant information you've given us with TransUnion.
 This will be used to ensure your support payment is paid to the correct bank account and to help prevent fraudulent use of support payments.
 This is not a credit check and won't impact your credit rating.
-Read more information on how TransUnion may use your data.
+Read more information on how TransUnion may use your data

 You'll need to have these details ready before your start.
 You can upload documents in the application form.

 Applications must be submitted within 42 days of the start of your isolation period to be eligible.

 If you don't have all of the details we need, you can still apply and we will contact you to request any outstanding information.
 This will delay the decision on your application.

 You will not be eligible for the scheme if you: